◀ Back

 Strategy highlights: a focus on quality and sustainability

-• Companies must contribute to sustainable development and make a net-positive impact to a more sustainable future.
+• Companies must contribute to sustainable development.
 Portfolio Explorer >

 • We invest in high-quality companies with exceptional cultures, strong franchises and resilient financials.
 How we pick companies >